radius-project/design-notes/cli/cli-improvements.md

 There are a few points that can be improved in the way these concepts work together:

 *	Today, when we rad init,  we make a “default” resource group which creates a single resource group perception for radius users.
 However, we would want multiple resource groups for multiple copies of same application, based on the scenario.
 For instance, a cool-app deployment to production and the same cool-app deployment to staging would not need the same RBAC and hence have to be two copies in two resource groups.
 Also, they have to be in different resource groups so that there are no resource-id conflicts.
-Would it be a better idea, to not create default group during rad init, and create/use a resource group based on what the users chooses as the application name and its environment [production, staging,[enter your own]]?
+Would it be a better idea, to not create default group during rad init, and create/use a resource group based on what the users chooses as the application name and its environment?

 *	Today, if we want two copies of same app, we want to create two resource group, have an environment in each of those resource group, have the user explicitly use rad group switch and rad env switch or specify the group and env using flags, to make a desirable deployment.
-Would it be a better idea to, instead of expecting users specify instructions explicitly, print a default behavior which is intuitive and deploy the app if user confirms?
+Would it be a better idea to, instead print a default behavior which is intuitive and deploy the app?

 *	Since only ResourceGroup  is part of resource ID, if we deploy multiple application to same resource group (ex: we do this in our functional tests) we have to ensure the resource names across applications are all unique.
 This limitation has no reason to be present in real world and is a hinderance since the developer has to make sure to choose names that are not already taken across applications.
 Again, we could create a resource group based on user scenario per instance of application using an agreed upon convention to solve this problem.